Reforming an Unfair Allocation by Exchanging Goods: Introduction

 \section{Introduction}

 Fair division is a research area that studies how to allocate scarce resources to interested agents in a fair manner.
-The theory developed in this area has been applied to several tools for fairly allocating resources in practice, including Spliddit \citep{GoldmanPr14}, Course Match \citep{BudishCaKe17}, and Kajibuntan \citep{IgarashiYo23}.
+Over the past several decades, a large body of work has developed on concepts and algorithms for fairly allocating various types of resources \citep{BramsTa96,Moulin03,Moulin19,RobertsonWe98}.
+The developed theory has also been applied to many allocation scenarios in practice \citep{GoldmanPr14,BudishCaKe17,IgarashiYo23,HanSu24}.

 A ubiquitous fair division problem is the allocation of \emph{indivisible goods}, such as books, furniture, paintings, and human resources.
-When allocating indivisible goods, a prominent fairness notion is \emph{envy-freeness up to one good (EF1)}, which requires that if an agent envies another agent, there must exist a good in the latter agent's bundle whose removal would make the envy disappear.
-An EF1 allocation always exists and can be found, for example, by the \emph{round-robin algorithm}, which lets the agents pick their favorite goods in a round-robin fashion.
-The allocation returned by the round-robin algorithm is also \emph{balanced}, meaning that the numbers of goods that any pair of agents receive differ by at most one.
+While numerous fairness notions have been proposed for allocating indivisible goods, one of the most prominent notions is \emph{envy-freeness up to one good (EF1)}.
+This notion requires that if an agent envies another agent, there must exist a good in the latter agent's bundle whose removal would make the envy disappear.
+Besides its simplicity, a salient feature of EF1 is that an allocation satisfying it always exists and can be found, e.g., by the \emph{round-robin algorithm}, which lets the agents pick their favorite goods in a round-robin fashion.
+The allocation returned by this algorithm is also \emph{balanced}, meaning that the numbers of goods that any pair of agents receive differ by at most one.

 The fair division literature typically assumes that there is a set of unallocated goods and the objective is to allocate them fairly.
 In certain scenarios, however, an existing (possibly unfair) allocation of the goods is already in place, and the goal is to ``reform'' it in order to arrive at a fair allocation.
 This is the case, for instance, in the allocation of personnel among teams in an organization.
 As the personnel experience individual growth or decline, and as the needs of the teams evolve, these changes can necessitate a reevaluation and potential reformation of the current allocation by the organization leadership.
 Another example is the distribution of a museum's exhibits across its branches---the museum director may decide to adjust the distribution so as to ensure fairness based on the most recent valuations.
-Such scenarios fall under the umbrella of \emph{control problems}, which have been studied extensively in computational social choice \citep{FaliszewskiRo16}.
+Such scenarios fall under the umbrella of \emph{control problems}, which assume a central authority with the power to control the outcome and have been studied extensively in fair division and computational social choice \citep{FaliszewskiRo16,ChenKaNu25}.